Optical properties of an anisotropic hot QCD medium: Introduction

 \section{Introduction}

-The hot and dense nuclear matter (Quark-Gluon-Plasma (QGP)) in relativistic heavy-ion collisions (RHIC) behaves more like a near perfect fluid rather than a non-interacting ultra-relativistic gas of quarks (anti-quarks) and gluons~\cite{expt_rhic, expt_lhc,Heinz:2004qz}.
+The hot and dense nuclear matter, Quark-Gluon-Plasma, in relativistic heavy-ion collisions (HIC) behaves more like a near perfect fluid rather than a non-interacting ultra-relativistic gas of quarks (antiquarks) and gluons~\cite{expt_rhic, expt_lhc, Heinz:2004qz}.
 The liquidity of the QGP is quantified in terms of the collective flow coefficients such as elliptic flow, $v_2$ and others.
-The nature of these coefficients in RHIC as a function of transverse momentum requires the QGP to be a near perfect fluid with very small value for the shear viscosity to entropy ($\eta/S$) (smallest among almost all the known fluids in nature).
-Apart from the collective behavior, quarkonia suppresion and strong jet quenching ~\cite{Chu:1988wh,Koike:1991mf} are other interesting phenomena associated with the QGP that highlight its plasma aspects (reminiscence of color screening and energy loss).
+The nature of these coefficients in HIC as a function of transverse momentum requires the QGP to be a near perfect fluid with a very small value for the shear viscosity to entropy ($\eta/S$) (smallest among almost all the known fluids in nature).
+Apart from the collective behaviour, quarkonia suppression and strong jet quenching ~\cite{Chu:1988wh, Koike:1991mf} are other interesting phenomena associated with the QGP that highlight its plasma aspects (reminiscence of color screening and energy loss).

 The goal of the present investigations is to understand plasma aspects of the QGP medium while considering it as a dielectric one and capturing the related interesting physics aspects such as collective plasma excitations and the optical properties such as refractive index of the medium.
-To understand any medium (say dielectric), the medium must be exposed to the external fields({\it i.e.,} electric and magnetic fields).
-Depending upon its response to the fields, we call it isotropic, anisotropic linear or nonlinear.
-Once the response of the medium is known in terms of the permittivity and the permeability, the propagation of the electromagnetic/ chromo-electromagnetic waves could be explored in terms of refractive/chromo-refractive indices of the medium.
+To understand any medium (say dielectric), the medium must be exposed to the external fields, {\it i.e.,} electric and magnetic fields.
+Depending upon its response to the fields, we call it isotropic, anisotropic, linear or non-linear.
+Once the response of the medium is known in terms of the permittivity and the permeability, the propagation of the electromagnetic/ chromo-electromagnetic waves could be explored in terms of refractive/ chromo-refractive indices of the medium.